 We need to know the spatial and temporal behaviors of earthquake’s rupture in order to study about the physics of earthquake sources.

-This is one of fundamental method proposed by Professor M. Kikuchi and Professor Hiroo Kanamori [Link] to calculate teleseismic body-wave inversion for modelling earthquake source.
+This is one of the fundamental methods proposed by Professor M. Kikuchi and Professor Hiroo Kanamori [Link] to calculate teleseismic body-wave inversion for modelling the earthquake source.

-Nowadays, there are so many methods and approaches to get more information of detailed rupture process.
+Nowadays, there are so many methods and approaches to get more information about the detailed rupture process.
 A very good paper review has been done by Professor Satoshi Ide [Link 1, Link 2] entitled “Slip Inversion” as a book chapter in Treatise on Geophysics [Link].
-This paper give us more detail explanation and development history of methods/theories about slip inversion of earthquake.
+This paper gives us more detail explanation and development history of the methods/theories about slip inversion of earthquake.

 There is also a very helpful book written by Prof. Agustin Udias, Prof. Raul Madariaga, and Prof. Elisa Buforn, entitled “Source Mechanisms of Earthquakes, Theory and Practices” [Link].
-This book also give us more detail theories, methodology and some technical issues to provide source mechanism of earthquake.
+This book also gives us the more detail theories, methodology and some technical issues to provide the source mechanism of the earthquake.

 You can also see some finite fault model database that I have compiled before.
 [Click Here].